automl/neps/docs/pipeline_space.md

 ...
 ```

-Ensure your YAML file starts with `search_space:`.
+Ensure your YAML file starts with `pipeline_space:`.
 This is the root key under which all parameter configurations are defined.

+!!! note "Note"
+    The various types of parameters displayed in the Dictionary of Option 1 are here automatically determined by the
+    data.
+If desired, you have the option to define them manually by providing the argument `type`.
+For more details,
+    refer to the section on [Supported Hyperparameter Types](#supported-hyperparameter-types).

-## Option 3: Using ConfigSpace
+### Option 3: Using ConfigSpace

-For users familiar with the ConfigSpace library, can also define the Search Space through
+For users familiar with the ConfigSpace library, can also define the `pipeline_space` through
-ConfigurationSpace()
+ConfigurationSpace().

 ```python
 from configspace import ConfigurationSpace, UniformFloatHyperparameter